2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 With a short list of themes, you can weigh them — and the goal is an honest comparison, not a precise score.
 Two questions on the value side carry most of the weight: how many people does this theme affect, and how much does it hurt the ones it affects.
 A papercut that mildly annoys everyone and a wall that completely blocks a few are different shapes of problem, and conflating them is how teams polish trivia while a real blocker festers.
 Frequency and pain together give you a rough sense of how much a theme matters, which is enough to rank it against the others without pretending to a rigour the inputs do not support.

 On the other side of the ledger are two more questions: how much effort would addressing it take, and does it actually fit the product.
 The effort estimate keeps you honest about cost, so a high-value theme that is also cheap leaps to the front and an equally valuable one that is enormously expensive waits.
-Fit is the quieter filter and often the more important: a frequently-requested feature that pulls a single-purpose tool toward bloat can be the right thing to decline no matter how many people ask, which is the discipline argued in /product-blog/structural-no-as-a-product-filter.
+Fit is the quieter filter and often the more important: a frequently-requested feature that pulls a single-purpose tool toward bloat can be the right thing to decline no matter how many people ask, which is the discipline argued in Keep, kill, or shelve: a structural "no" as a product filter.
 Weighing value against effort and fit, even roughly, is what separates a roadmap from a wish list.

 Sort into build, watch, or decline